braze-inc/braze-docs/_docs/_partners/technology_partners/insights/business_intelligence/looker.md

 __Looker Actions__ allows you to flag users within Braze via the REST API Endpoint from a Looker Look. __Actions__ requires that a dimension is tagged with `braze_id`.
 The Action will append the flagged value to the users `looker_export` custom attribute.

 {% alert important %}
 Only existing users will be flagged.
-You cannot sent pivoted data back to Braze.
+You cannot use pivoted Looks when flagging data in Braze.
 {% endalert %}

 [You can also find these instructions and sample code on Github.](https://github.com/Appboy/growth-looker-action/tree/master/src/actions/braze)